2014-15 Education Series

 Each year the North Country Council of Social Agencies' Board of Directors works diligently to bring pertinent education and training to agency leaders.
 Please join our sessions to explore the fundamentals of strong, effective, forward-thinking community organizations.

-- We have kicked off our 2015 "Annual Network Connection" which covers membership from January to December 2015.
+- Seize the opportunity!
+We have kicked off our 2015 "Annual Network Connection" which covers membership from January to December 2015.
 If you haven't received our 2015 Membership Application Form, you can download it by clicking HERE.

 - Many of you are currently very busy writing grant applications.
 Please take advantage of our region's North Country Health Compass for up-to-date data and best practices to support your applications.

 The Board of Directors wants to hear from you!
 Email us at